-Custodial funds held for others: Custodial liabilities represent assets held on behalf of the University of Central Oklahoma Alumni Association (the Alumni Association) and other campus organizations for which the Foundation acts as a custodian.
+Custodial funds held for others: Custodial liabilities represent assets held on behalf of other campus organizations for which the Foundation acts as a custodian.
 The assets held are invested, and investment income, distributions and other revenues and expenses of these funds increase and/or decrease the carrying value of the asset and custodial funds liability.
-For financial reporting purposes, distributions from the custodial funds and contributions to the custodial funds are not included in the expenses and revenue of the University.
+For financial reporting purposes, distributions from the custodial funds and contributions to the custodial funds are not included in the expenses and revenue of the Foundation.
 The related assets are distributable to the organizations upon request.